Rifan-Alghamdi/ROS2-Turtlesim/README.md

 ## 🧠 About the Project

-This project demonstrates basic interaction with the [Turtlesim](https://docs.ros.org/en/ros2_packages/foxy/api/turtlesim.html) package in ROS2 (Robot Operating System 2).
-It was created as part of a summer training program to explore the fundamental components of ROS2 such as nodes, topics, and keyboard-based teleoperation.

-Through this task, we:
+This project focuses on using the Turtlesim package in ROS2 to simulate robot movement and understand how the ROS2 communication system works.
+The main objective is to launch the simulation, control the turtle in real time using the keyboard, and observe the flow of data through topics and nodes.

+The project includes:
-- Launched a simulation window with a turtle avatar.
+- Running a graphical simulation of a turtle robot.
-- Controlled the turtle in real time using keyboard arrows.
+- Moving the turtle using arrow keys to draw simple shapes.
-- Monitored active ROS2 topics and nodes in the system.
+- Displaying the list of active ROS2 topics and nodes.
-- Observed how commands are published and how ROS2 reacts live.
+- Practicing how to run and monitor ROS2 components using terminal commands.

-This simulation offers a simple yet powerful introduction to robotics software architecture and control.

 ---